IGNN-Solver: A Graph Neural Solver for Implicit Graph Neural Networks: Experiments

-In order to demonstrate the superiority of the IGNN-Solver over IGNNs in terms of both performance and efficiency, we specifically analyze the movement of the speed/accuracy Pareto curve across various datasets rather than concentrating on a single point on the curve, which is depicted in Figure~\ref{F2} and~\ref{F2_2} (see Appendix~\ref{Appendix_D1}).
+To demonstrate the superiority of the IGNN-Solver over IGNNs in terms of both performance and efficiency, we analyze the movement of the speed/accuracy Pareto curve across various datasets, rather than concentrating on a single point on the curve, which is depicted in Figures ~\ref{F2} and~\ref{F2_2}.
 All experiments are conducted five times, and the best results are reported.
-The training procedure details and hyperparameters used in each task are provided in Appendix~\ref{Appendix_B}.
+Furthermore, we present the node classification performance results for each method on various datasets, which are shown in Tables~\ref{t1_1} and~\ref{t1_2}.
+All experiments are conducted five times, and we report the average results along with the standard deviation.
+Additional details on the training procedure and the hyperparameters used for each task are provided in Appendices~\ref{secExperimental_Details} and~\ref{Appendix_Training_Strategies}.